 An alley and an old apartment in the Chinatown

 Local market.
 You can also visit a local market to buy souvenirs or simply join in the place's bustling atmosphere.
 You can find almost anything here from fresh produce to dried foods, clothing, and cosmetics.
 If you are not a shopaholic, about the 30 minutes looking around should be enough.

 Inside Binh Tay Temporary Market

 Floating market.
 You may have heard of the famous floating markets in Mekong Delta, but you may not know about the floating market located right in Saigon, the modern metropolitan.
 At this market, you can easily buy the Mekong Delta’s produces because these fruits are transported here daily from the early morning from the Mekong Delta.
 About 30 minutes in this market might be enough for you to see how some of the locals make their living but might never be enough if you want to listen to their whole stories and everyday struggles.

 The floating market in Saigon

 Refreshment.
 You can choose to have the refreshing coconut juice right at the spot in the floating market and enjoy the fresh air by the canals.
-Or another option for you is drinking Vietnamese coffee the local style, sitting on small stools and waiting for every drop of coffee drip down from the aluminum filter.
+Or another option for you is drinking Vietnamese coffee the local style, sitting on small stools, and waiting for every drop of coffee to drip down from the aluminum filter.
 About 30 minutes would be enough to make a stop for this drink and refresh yourself after a long journey to the less traveled districts.

 Fresh coconut juice and Vietnamese coffee